stacken/w3/stacken/pages/member.en.md

 {{% 2split-start %}}

 ## Stacken
-Stacken Computer Club is open for students or employees at the Royal Institute of Technology founded in 1978.
+Stacken Computer Club is open to students and employees at the Royal Institute of Technology.
 We have a clubroom located in the Q-building where we have a room with a sofa, fridge, kitchen and of course plenty of computers.
-Also we have a server hall where we run several services like storage, email and web pages.
+Also we have a server room where we run several services like storage, email and web pages.
 The club is a student organization under THS, the official student union at KTH.
+It was founded in 1978.

-The club has plenty of knowledge among its members, we have everything from new students who are here to learn and use the clubroom to study, all the way to older members that have moved on and started to work with everything from programming to administration of large clusters of servers.
+The club has plenty of knowledge among its members; we have everything from new students who are here to learn and use the clubroom to study, all the way to older members that have moved on and started to work with everything from programming to administration of large clusters of servers.